mtwrkvn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 0-alias - a script to Create a script that creates an alias.
 Name: ls Value: rm *
 - 1-hello_you - a script that prints hello user, where user is the current Linux user.
 - 2-path - a script to Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+- 4-global_variables -  a script that lists environment variables.